 Note: Whole wheat pastry flour would be the perfect substitute, and I’ve included my preferred gluten-free flour blend in the Notes section, too.

 To keep the cupcakes clean eating friendly, you’ll sweeten them with pure maple syrup instead of refined sugar.
-Be sure to use the good stuff!
-Avoid pancake syrups or sugar-free syrups; those contain corn syrup or artificial ingredients, which we’re avoiding in this healthier recipe.
+Be sure to use the real kind!
+Avoid pancake syrups or sugar-free syrups; those contain other ingredients that will affect the texture of your cupcakes.
 Pure maple syrup typically comes in thin glass containers or squat plastic jugs, and the only ingredient on the label should be “maple syrup.”
-You can typically find it near the oatmeal at the grocery store, and I’ve also bought it online!
+You can typically find it near the other sweeteners at the grocery store, as well as online!

 Low-fat cupcakes tend to stick to liners like superglue, so I have a special trick to get around that… Coat the cupcake liners with nonstick cooking spray!
 This simple tip means the liners will peel away much easier from the cupcakes once they’ve completely cooled.
 And if the cupcakes still stick more than they should, seal them inside of an airtight container for at least 24 hours to help loosen the liners a little more.

 And now for my favorite chocolate frosting!
 It’s really rich and fudgy, almost like spreading fudge on top of the cupcakes… Pure bliss!
 Even better, it’s mindlessly easy to make!
-Simply stir together unsweetened cocoa powder, milk, vanilla, and a little vanilla crème stevia in a bowl.
+Simply stir together unsweetened cocoa powder, milk, vanilla, and a little liquid stevia in a bowl.
 That’s it!
-You just need a fork—no mixers required—which makes clean-up a breeze!
+You just need a fork — no mixer required — which makes clean-up a breeze!

 Note: Stevia is a plant-based, no-calorie sweetener that’s clean eating friendly, and a little goes a long way.
 You’ll only need ½ teaspoon!
-This is the kind that I buy because I love its warm vanilla flavor.
-You can find it at many health-oriented grocery stores, as well as online.
+This is the kind that I buy because I love its sweet flavor and don’t notice a strange aftertaste, like with some other stevia products.
+You can find it at many health-oriented grocery stores, but I generally buy it online because that’s the best price I’ve found.
 (And you’ll use it in all of these recipes of mine, too!)

 Time to celebrate the Healthier Chocolate Treats cookbook!
 (And maybe with a second cupcake too… Or even a third!)

-When you bake yours, remember to snap a picture and share it with me on Instagram using #amyshealthybaking and tagging @amyshealtybaking IN the photo!
-I’d love to see your cupcakes and feature your photo in my Sunday Spotlight series!
+When you bake yours, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy chocolate cupcakes!

 - 1 cup (80g) unsweetened cocoa powder (measured like this)